ey242/KiVA-challenge/README.md

 ## Feedback and support

-If you have any questions, feedback, or require support regarding the KiVA dataset or challenge, please contact us at **kiva.challenge.25@gmail.com**.
+If you have any questions, feedback, or require support regarding the KiVA dataset or challenge, please contact Eunice Yiu at **ey242@berkeley.edu**.

 ## Citing this work